 Also, while all the flowers are pretty they’ve brought something new to complain about: allergies!
 The pollen count is high, and with the Santa Ana winds kicking up, allergy relief is a necessity.
 So be sure to take some allergy medication the night before or the morning of your flower adventure!

 Ok, so you’ve packed a bag, but where are you going?
 Here’s my ultimate list to the flowers in Southern California:

-And if wildflowers aren’t your thing, here’s a list of a few amazing Los Angeles gardens with flowers in bloom right now!
+And if wildflowers aren’t your thing, here’s a list of a few amazing Los Angeles (and beyond) gardens and farms with flowers in bloom right now!

 - Huntington Library and Botanical Gardens